Skip to content

 About me

-PerH-KTH2019croppedI hold a MSc degree in Engineering Physics from KTH (1998), a PhD in Innovation Studies from Lund University (2005) and a docent (habilitation) degree from KTH in History of Science and Technology (2009).
+OLYMPUS DIGITAL CAMERAI hold a MSc degree in Engineering Physics from KTH (1998), a PhD in Innovation Studies from Lund University (2005) and a docent (habilitation) degree from KTH in History of Science and Technology (2009).
 As an undergraduate I also studied astronomy, history, literature and languages in Stockholm, Moscow, Greifswald and Tartu.
 In 2010-2011 I was Fellow-in-Residence at the Netherlands Institute of Advanced Study (NIAS) and in 2013-2014 Young International Scientist at the Institute for the History of Natural Sciences (IHNS) of the Chinese Academy of Sciences in Beijing.

 I was appointed Professor of History of Technology in 2018.
-In this role I mainly devote myself to transnational history of technology and its intersection with environmental and cultural history.
+In this role I mainly devote myself to transnational history of technology and its intersection with environmental, economic and cultural history.
 My research projects have spanned themes such as European and global energy history, natural resource extraction in colonial settings, transnational infrastructures in their cultural and political context, coastal history and various studies of the Baltic Sea region as a transnational historical space.
 At times I’ve been more oriented towards the deeper past, at other times towards the burning issues of our own era.
-I have always seen it as a main task to integrate studies of past and present.
+I have always seen it as a key task to integrate studies of past and present.

 As for my essays, check out my historical perspective on the European refugee crisis, my review of lighthouses in history as a love-affair between technological and literary symbolism, my approach to the mesmerizing histories of natural resources such as coalsand and wood, or why not my sympathy for the Italian nuclear engineer Felice Vinci, who is convinced that the Iliad and the Odyssey are set in the Baltic Sea – my essay here subsequently inspired Swedish author Malena Lagerhorn to write her novel Ilion.